nixos-asia/website/en/replacing-docker-compose.md

 ## NixOS-like services

-We need the same simplicity and also:

-- Support for macOS and other Linux distributions
+That's a relief, we are now closer to our goal.
+We now know what we want, and there are a few more things that needs to be added to the list:

-- Allow for running multiple instances of the same service (for use-case, see: [PostgreSQL in Nammayatri](#postgresql))
+- Allow for running multiple instances of the same service (NY uses multiple instances of PostgreSQL and Redis).
-- Project-specific data directories (services data of two different projects are mutually exclusive)

-To address the above points, we came up with [services-flake](https://community.flake.parts/services-flake).
+- Along with services being project specific, their data should also be project specific.

+These were the exact problems [services-flake](https://community.flake.parts/services-flake) was designed to solve.
+Along with running services natively, it also [integrates with your project's `flake.nix`](https://community.flake.parts/services-flake/start).

->[!info] How are processes managed?
+>[!info] How are processes managed in services-flake?
 > In NixOS they are managed by [systemd](https://en.wikipedia.org/wiki/Systemd).
 In services-flake, we use [process-compose](https://github.com/F1bonacc1/process-compose) whose configuration is managed by [process-compose-flake](https://community.flake.parts/process-compose-flake).

 ## Real-world example